-As you may already know, the Caribbean School Trust Fund better known as Endowment was established this year to authenticate the School’s fund-raising process and has been distributed into 3 specific areas: General Fund – will support faculty and staff to move forward better academy excellence by giving their school a predictable source of revenue and financial stability; Scholarship Fund - will make available scholarship grants and provide essential services that allow students to focus on their education; Construction Fund - priority items under this category are a PA System, a Power Generator, replacing windows in order to preserve energy and increase capability for air conditioning installation in each classroom or lab.
-Air conditioning these days is not a luxury but a necessity and especially after the hurricane, since we have less shade from trees.
+As you may already know, the Caribbean School Trust Fund better known as the Endowment was established this year to authenticate the School’s fund-raising process and has been distributed into three specific areas: General Fund – will support faculty and staff to move forward towards academic excellence by giving their school a predictable source of revenue and financial stability; Scholarship Fund - will make available scholarship grants and provide essential services that allow students to focus on their education; Construction Fund - priority items under this category are a PA System, a Power Generator, replacing windows in order to preserve energy and increase capability for air conditioning installation in each classroom or lab.
+Air conditioning is no longer luxury but a necessity and especially after the hurricane, since we have less shade from trees.
 Even research implies that extreme high temperatures can negatively affect students and teachers’ health and performance; Allen and Fischer (1978), Benya (2001), Dockrell and Shield (2006), Duran-Narucki (2008).

 To make a donation, please visit our webpage at: www.caribbeanschool.org and make your contribution online.
 You can also send a check, payable to Caribbean School, and specify the purpose of your donation in the memo line of the check.
 Our mailing address is: Caribbean School, attn.
 Development, 1689 Navarra St, Ponce, and P.R.
 00730.
 If you have any question about donating, please contact me, Mayra J. Ramirez, Ed.S, Director of Development, at (787) 843- 2048, ext.
 1007, or email: firstname.lastname@example.org

-Thanks for your interest and generous support.
-Your donation will aid in relieving the impact of added extraordinary and sustained operational costs and will guarantee the best education for our students.
+Thank you for your interest and generous support.
+Your donation will aid in relieving the impact of the added operational costs and will guarantee a better education for our students.

 The Caribbean Alumni organization seeks to cultivate a relationship with our graduates.
 At Caribbean School we nurture pride, loyalty, legacy, and a life-long connection among alumni, students, parents and friends.
 We want to foster a spirit of loyalty and promote the general welfare of Caribbean School.